Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-functions.md

 Functions can be designed to either return a specific value or execute blocks of code without returning a value.
 For the former, functions with a `return` keyword will return a value or data structure to its calling function.
 The `return` keyword ends the execution of the function.
 We will sometimes hear it referred to as "returning out of the function."

-If we don't provide a value after `return`, the function will return `None`.
-Furthermore, without the `return` keyword, a function will execute the function body and then return `None`.
-We can demonstrate the values below by using `print()` which will execute the function call and then return `None`.

-Sometimes we will want to write a function that returns `None`.
-In this case, it is best practice to explicitly return `None` rather than rely on Python's default behavior.
-This is especially true if we return non-`None` values elsewhere in the function, as the omission of the explicit `return None` looks like an oversight.
+#### Return values and Variables

-In each of the examples below we will store the return value of the function in a variable `result` and then print the value of `result`.
+Because functions can return a value, they're often used in variable assignments.
+In each of the example below, and subsequnt examples, we will store the return value of the function in a variable `result` and then print the value of `result`.
 This will allow us to analyze the behavior and the return value of each function.

 ```Python
 # an example function that returns a value